mikefelder/rig-simulator-event-hub/README.md

 - Best practice: Use 1 consumer instance per 16-32 partitions
 - With 64 partitions, 2-4 consumer instances is optimal
+- Each consumer instance gets its own subset of partitions
 - Add more consumer instances if processing lag builds up
 - All consumers in the same consumer group will automatically coordinate